ekimmerst/sj_21_22_pos_5x/lightning-talk-suggestions.md

    10. What are the [_Microsoft REST API Design Guidelines_](https://github.com/microsoft/api-guidelines/blob/vNext/Guidelines.md) and what can we learn from it?
    11. What is [_GraphQL_](https://graphql.org/) and why is it important for developing distributed applications?
    12. What is [_OData_](https://www.odata.org/) and why is it important for developing distributed applications?
+   13. What is [RabbitMQ](https://www.rabbitmq.com/) and what can it be used for?
 6. Openness
    1. Free development tools every .NET developer should know about
    2. Free web services every .NET developer should know about